The Ten Commandments and the Ceremonial law (Mosaic Law)

 Paul is explaining to the Colossians that this ceremonial law with its sacrificial system pointed the people to the coming of Jesus.
 Every time a beast was sacrificed and its blood shed in the old Jewish temple, it was a reminder that someday a Saviour would come and die for their sins.
 This is why John the Baptist pointed to our Lord Jesus Christ and declared, “Behold the Lamb of God.”
 This is why Paul says to the Colossians let no man therefore judge you for no longer following the previously prescribed meat and drink offerings, the feast holydays, new moon festivals and all the ceremonial sabbaths that belonged to the ordinances of the ceremonial law.
 To continue in this law of sacrifices would be to deny the work of Jesus on the cross.
 Speaking of, what exactly was nailed to the cross?
 Many Christians today demean the sacrifice of Christ by nailing everything to the cross they do not want to obey.
 To establish exactly what was nailed to the cross, ask yourself these simple questions.
 What did Jesus die on the cross for and what was practised for this before the cross?
 The only thing nailed to the cross is what Jesus replaced when He died for our sins.
 The sacrificial ceremonial law and nothing else!

 This same Catholic while trying to give credibility to his fallacy, also needed to turn sabbath days (plural) in Colossians 2:16 into the singular, when the original Greek records “sabbath” as been plural in this verse.
 The Mosaic Law had several ceremonial sabbaths and so “sabbaths” or “sabbath days” is correct.
 Sabbath day does not fit in any way at all.
 So what was inspired by God?
 The original Greek and Hebrew text etc, or the multitude of Bible translations?
 Obviously the original Greek text was.
 Many Bibles have wrongly translated “sabbaths” in two places in the singular as sabbath sounded right.
 But was it?
 The argument is that since some translations translated “sabbaths” as “sabbath” when the Greek text showed they should have been plural, then “sabbaths” in Colossians 2:16 must also be “sabbath.”
-This of course is a fools logic and another woeful attempt at attacking the truth of the Lord's Sabbath.
+This of course is wrong and another shameful attempt at attacking the truth of the Lord's Sabbath.
 The original Greek text is inspired and is always correct regardless of what some Bible translations may have wrong.
 Below are two translations that did correctly translate “sabbath” in the plural as the original Greek text was written in regards to the two verses he used for his fallacy.
 John 19:31 informs us that the crucifixion Passover was a High day meaning that the Passover sabbath fell on the Lord's Sabbath.
 This is why Matthew 28:1 is in fact sabbaths!

 Matthew 28:1 ALT “Now after [the] Sabbaths, at the dawning into [the] first [day] of the week [i.e. early Sunday morning], Mary the Magdalene and the other Mary went to see the grave.”